 We have extensive expertise and experience in defending clients in some of the most serious drug operations over the past 20 years.
 We possess the skills to assess the prosecution case, thoroughly prepare a defence and present forceful arguments to juries who ultimately decide a client’s case.

 Our barristers' experience means that they can readily unearth evidence that should be the subject of legal challenge.
 Such evidence can, at times, be ruled inadmissible and then form no part of the case against the client.
-Illegal statements and searches are only two areas that members of chambers have challenged with real success.
+As criminal drug lawyers, illegal statements and searches are only two areas that members of chambers have challenged with real success.

 Our members of chambers have a wide range of experience at every level of drug offence, from street dealers through to serious drug conspiracies, manufacture and large scale importation of illegal drugs.
 We also provide advice and representation to deal effectively with hearings in relation to confiscation of assets and funds under the Criminal Proceeds (Recovery Act) 2009.